CycloneDX/cyclonedx-maven-plugin/README.md

 =========

 The CycloneDX Maven plugin generates CycloneDX Software Bill of Materials (SBOM) containing the aggregate of all direct and transitive dependencies of a project.
-CycloneDX is a lightweight software bill of materials (SBOM) standard designed for use in application security contexts and supply chain component analysis.
+CycloneDX is a full-stack SBOM standard designed for use in application security contexts and supply chain component analysis.

 Maven Usage
 -------------------